Clinical Focus | Dr Ishendra Bapoo | Chinese Medicine & Acupuncture

 Clinical Focus

 Most people come with one main complaint.
-My job is to understand the pattern underneath it, the systems involved, and the sequence your body needs to follow to stabilise and recover.
-This page gives you a clear view of the clinical areas I focus on, and the logic that guides treatment.
+My role is to identify the pattern beneath it, the systems involved, and the sequence your body needs to follow to stabilise and recover.
+This page shows the clinical areas I focus on and the reasoning that guides treatment.

 Four principles that guide my clinical decisions

 These are the anchors.
-They explain why I ask certain questions, why I treat in stages, and why symptoms that look unrelated often belong to the same underlying pattern.
+They explain why I ask certain questions, why treatment often proceeds in stages, and why symptoms that appear unrelated often belong to the same underlying pattern.

 Clinical focus areas

 Start with the page that best matches your main complaint.
-If you are unsure, choose the symptom that impacts your daily life the most.
-You will often find overlap across multiple areas, because the body rarely keeps problems neatly separated.
+If you are unsure, choose the symptom that affects daily life the most.
+Overlap across multiple areas is common, because the body rarely keeps problems neatly separated.

 Chronic Pain